Azure/bellhop/README.md

 - azure-app-service-plans
 - azure-function-apps
 - azure-app-insights
-description: "Bellhop allows a user to 'hop' between service tiers, like a traditional bellhop helps you move between floors."
+description: "Bellhop allows a customer to 'hop' between service tiers, like a traditional bellhop helps you move between floors."
 ---

 # Bellhop